-The Council's annual budgetary process and the assessment of the adequacy of Reserves are undertaken in the context of robust medium term financial forecasting.
-Whilst the Council currently has reasonably significant levels of Reserves, the Council's Medium Term

-Financial Strategy acknowledges that the £1.2Million of these will be utilised in the medium term as a result of projected future under funding and grant reductions.
+The council's annual budgetary process and the assessment of the adequacy of Reserves are undertaken in the context of robust medium term financial forecasting.
+Whilst the Council currently has reasonably significant levels of Reserves, the Council's Medium Term Financial Strategy acknowledges that the £0.693Million of these will be utilised in the medium term as a result of projected future under funding and grant reductions.

-The Council has risk assessed the level of General Fund balances required, based on information from service managers and this was presented to Members as part of the January Draft General Fund Budget report, the level of reserves required for 2016/17 was £2,880,100.
-This has been reviewed and recalculated as £2,796,985,
+The council has risk assessed the level of General Fund balances required, based on information from service managers and this was presented to Members as part of the January Draft General Fund Budget report, the level of reserves required for 2017/18 was $\pounds 2,656,223$.
+This has been reviewed and recalculated as $\pounds 2,656,938$.

-Total available General Fund balances as at 1st April 2016 are estimated to be £6,907,322 (after 2015/16 contribution to balances from the General Fund of £817,002).
-Total General Fund balances as at 1st April 2017 are estimated to be £5,437,941 (after 2016/17 contribution from balances to the General Fund of £1,469,381).
+Total available General Fund balances as at 1st April 2017 are estimated to be £5,275,280 (after 2016/17 contribution to balances from the General Fund of £2,612,512).
+Total General Fund balances as at 1st April 2018 are estimated to be £4,843,185 (after 2017/18 contribution from balances to the General Fund of £432,095).
 These levels of balances meet the minimum level of risk assessed balances that are needed to meet unforeseen expenditure arising in the year and expenses arising before income is received.

-Total available HRA balances as at 1st April 2016 are estimated to be £15,391,667 (after contribution to balances in 2015/16 of £1,688,120).
-Total available HRA balances as at 1st April 2017 are estimated to be £17,595,377 (after contribution to balances in 2016/17 of £2,203,710).
+Total available HRA balances as at 1st April 2017 are estimated to be £18,578,524 (after contribution to balances in 2016/17 of £1,623,440).
+Total available HRA balances as at 1st April 2018 are estimated to be £21,369,464 (after contribution to balances in 2017/18 of £2,790,940).

-It is estimated that the Council will have General Fund £1,634,809 capital receipts and £2,045,756 capital reserve as at 1st April 2016 and the Council will have no need to borrow in 2016/17 to part fund the General Fund programme based on the Final Capital Strategy.
-The implementation of the capital reserve and the challenge to capital bids by the Leaders Services Priority group and Senior Management Board (SMB) has meant the current Strategy is an affordable programme.
+It is estimated that the council will have General Fund £4,127,779 capital receipts and £nil capital reserve as at 1st April 2017 (if an under spend arises at the year end, there will be up to £350,000 in the reserve) and the Council has a need to borrow in 2017/18 of £370,130.
+There has been challenge to capital bids by the Leaders Financial Security group and Senior Management Board (SMB) and the current Strategy is an affordable programme.
+However there is a need to build up future capital resources to meet further capital schemes.

-It is estimated that the Council will have HRA £10,454,954 capital receipts and £3,988,998 Major Repair Reserve balances.
-The HRA capital programme is based on the latest stock condition information updated from the Business Plan approved at the November 2014 Executive.
+It is estimated that the Council will have HRA £10,781,433 capital receipts and £3,795,510 Major Repair Reserve balances as at 1st April 2017.
+The HRA capital programme is based on the latest stock condition information updated from the Business Plan approved at the November 2016 Executive.

-In assessing the adequacy of the Council's reserves, the robustness of its Budgetary Process and Systems of Internal Control, the assumptions and uncertainties discussed in the Budget report, and the levels of special provision have been considered.
+In assessing the adequacy of the council's reserves, the robustness of its Budgetary Process and Systems of Internal Control, the assumptions and uncertainties discussed in the Budget report, and the levels of special provision have been considered.

 In coming to a view on the adequacy of reserves, risks in the area of litigation, business continuity, civil emergency, failure of information systems, budgetary control and interest rate calculations have been considered in terms of the possible maximum financial impact and their probability of occurrence.
-Ongoing assessment of the financial risks to the Council, its budget and Medium Term Financial Strategy, are embedded as part of the Council's overall Corporate Risk Management processes.
-On this basis, the Assistant Director (Finance) considers the level of general balances to be adequate for the 2016/17 financial year.
+Ongoing assessment of the financial risks to the council, its budget and Medium Term Financial Strategy, are embedded as part of the council's overall Corporate Risk Management processes.
+On this basis, the Assistant Director (Finance and Estates) considers the level of general balances to be adequate for the 2017/18 financial year.